1. Department of Oncological Sciences

 Message From the Chair

-The entire field of oncological research has reached an exciting moment.
+The field of oncological research has reached an exciting moment.

-In recent decades we have made tremendous advances in our understanding of oncogenes, tumor suppressor genes, and other underlying causes of cancer.
-Researchers worldwide are now poised to make even more critical discoveries about how and why these mechanisms function as they do, and how we can leverage this information to better prevent, diagnose, and treat cancer.
+In recent decades we have made tremendous advances in our understanding of the genes and factors involved in initiating and driving progression of cancer and have used this information to develop rational therapies for various forms of the disease.
+With major advances in technologies, researchers worldwide are poised to make even more critical discoveries about how and why these mechanisms function as they do, and how we can leverage this information to better prevent, diagnose, and treat cancer.
 Of course, the end goal has remained unchanged: improving the quality of life for cancer patients and their families.

-• Exploring epigenetic regulation of gene expression in cancer
+• Exploring the regulation of gene expression and chromatin in cancer

-• Studying the tumor micro-environment by looking at the immune system, fibroblasts, and blood and lymphatic vessels, in addition to solid tumors themselves
+• Studying tumor cells in the micro-environment by examining the immune system, fibroblasts, blood and lymphatic vessels

-We also train an outstanding cadre of graduate students, and clinical fellows in the field of cancer biology.
+We are also training an outstanding cadre of graduate students, postdoctoral and clinical fellows in the field of cancer biology.
 Our trainees learn alongside acclaimed faculty, and we look forward to their own career contributions in future cancer research.

-In several key ways, the unique environment of Icahn Mount Sinai sets our Department of Oncological Sciences apart.
-Being situated within the Mount Sinai Health System—rather than a traditional university—enables us to be more clearly focused on human oncology, both in basic and translational research.
-We are rich in faculty resources, yet still small enough that no one feels anonymous, and thanks to our Research Resources Program, both students and faculty enjoy access to tremendous technological resources.
+The unique environment of Mount Sinai sets our Department of Oncological Sciences apart in key ways.
+Being embedded within the Mount Sinai Health System and the Mount Sinai Tisch Cancer Center enables us to be more clearly focused on human oncology, both in basic and translational research.
+We are rich in resources and state-of-the-art technologies, and both trainees and faculty enjoy access to tremendous technological resources.

 Our goal is to have a positive impact on cancer, and we understand scientific collaboration is primary to such progress.
-The Department of Oncological Sciences eagerly collaborates with both basic and clinical departments.
-Some of our most frequent partners include the departments of Cell Developmental and Regenerative Biology, Pharmacological Sciences, Surgery, Neurosurgery, Hematology and Medical Oncology, Pathology, and Genetics and Genomic Sciences.
-We also maintain strong links to The Tisch Cancer Institute, the Diabetes, Obesity and Metabolism Institute, the Immunology Institute, the Derald H. Ruttenberg Treatment Center, and the Dubin Breast Center.
+The Faculty of the Department of Oncological Sciences are integral members of the Mount Sinai Tisch Cancer Center, a NCI-Designated Comprehensive Cancer Center, and eagerly collaborate with both basic and clinical departments.
+Our most frequent partners include the departments of Immunology and Immunotherapy; Pharmacological Sciences; Surgery; Neurosurgery; Hematology and Medical Oncology; Pathology; Dermatology; Stem Cell Biology and Regenerative Medicine; and Genetics and Genomic Sciences.
+We also maintain strong links to the Diabetes, Obesity and Metabolism Institute and the Marc and Jennifer Lipschultz Precision Immunology Institute.

 Beyond partnering on formal research, we also provide regularly scheduled interdisciplinary events.
-Every week, The Tisch Cancer Institute Seminar Series features preeminent researchers exploring a variety of cancer-related topics.
-Likewise, our weekly Cancer Club meeting gives trainees opportunities to discuss their own work-in-progress with professors and peers, providing early exposure to speaking publicly about research.
+Every week, the Mount Sinai Tisch Cancer Center Seminar Series features preeminent researchers exploring a variety of cancer-related topics.
+Likewise, our weekly Cancer Club meeting provides trainees opportunities to discuss their own work-in-progress with faculty and peers, providing early exposure to speaking publicly about research.

-By better understanding the biochemical, cellular, physiological, and behavioral underpinnings of cancer, we can advance its treatment and prevention—and by training new researchers, we can ensure that our critical and holistic approach to oncological sciences will continue long into the future.
+By better understanding the biochemical, cellular, genomic, epigenomic, and physiological underpinnings of cancer, we can advance its treatment and prevention.
+And by training the next generation of researchers, we can ensure that our critical and holistic approach to oncological sciences will continue long into the future.

 I invite you to enter this exciting moment with us.